-Betfair have launched a daily multiples free bet club for those that opt-in and place £10+ in multiple bets in a day (one bet or several as long as more than £10, one selection must be 1/2+ odds).
-Bets must be placed and settle in the same day, on settlement of the qualifying bet you will receive a £5 free bet within 2 hours which is then valid 7 days for any sports (stake not returned).
+Betfair have launched a daily multiples free bet club for those that place £20+ in multiple bets in a day (one bet or several as long as more than £20, one selection must be 1/2+ odds).
+No opt-in required.
+Bets must be placed and settle in the same day, on settlement of the qualifying bet you will receive a £5 free bet within 2 hours which is then valid 72 hours for any sports multiples (stake not returned).

 The deal applies to the sportsbook not the exchange, multiples only no singles, e.g. doubles, trebles, 4-folds etc and/or complex and exotic bets (Lucky 15, Lucky 31, Lucky 63, Patent, Heinz, Super Heinz, Trixie, Yankee, Canadian or Goliath), cashed out wagers will not count.
 The offer is available once a day (00:00 - 23:59) but you must opt-in each time you want to use it.

 Accumulator Editing Features

 There are three major type of accumulator promotion to look out for, accumulator free bet clubs, accumulator insurance stake back offers and accumulator bonuses.
 These do very different things and the type of deal you should take will depend on your selections, your confidence and what you want to win.